PLEBNET-PLAYGROUND/plebnet-playground-docker/README.md

 - You will need to setup LND wallet from scratch, instructions below
 - PM @xenonfun on Telegram to get access to the Plebnet Playground Telegram group and get some playground tBTC coins to start playing with (faucet will be coming in the future)
 - All ports are completely exposed to local host, this is mostly to make it easy for end-users to tinker, and as the signet coins in the playground are worthless so there is little risk of hacking.
 You can modify the ```docker-compose.yaml``` should these cause conflits.
-- FYI if you are not running the instructions below as root or the aliases you might need to alter these with ```sudo```
 ## Basic Setup

 ### Clone Repo